Selecting a Kitten

 We recommend your new pet be examined by a veterinarian within 24-48 hours.

-Who should I have perform the exam?
+Who should I have performed the exam?

 What about genetic diseases?

 The pet you buy will hopefully be a valued member of your family for many years to come.
 It is worth spending some time investigating what diseases are common to that breed or hybrid pet.
-These diseases can affect your pet’s quality as well as length of life.
+These diseases can affect your pet’s quality as well as the length of life.
 Becoming familiar with these conditions prior to making your purchase can save you a lot of heartbreak in the years to come.

 An excellent summary of some of the most common and serious of these diseases is available at the link below: